 For more information about setting up a support address, see the article: Adding support addresses for users to submit tickets.

-If you run into configuration issues within Google Groups, you may need to reach out to Google directly, or find further information within their Google Groups help center.
+Disclaimer: Google recommends using a Default Routing rule in their forwarding best practices article.
+If you run into configuration issues within Google Groups, reach out to Google directly, or find further information within their Google Groups help center.

 For the past 10 years this worked like a champ.
 Now when I send an email through zendesk, google is sending an email back to the zendesk email address creating a duplicate message in zendesk which also triggers to re-open the ticket.